 Creative Evolution: Sketching on the Blowing Iron

-This summer we are showcasing Peter Layton & Tim Rawlinson’s experimental studies in glass.
+This summer showcased Peter Layton & Tim Rawlinson's experimental work and pieces from series that Peter has redeveloped or retired.
 The archive of Peter's visual library forms the bedrock of his creative process.
-A unique collection of these experimental works are being made available to the public in this showcase.

 Space Art means many things - from lurid graphics to exquisite digitally enhanced photo-montages.
 Unfortunately, for us at London Glassblowing, it has yet another connotation.
 The 'art' of shuffling the stunning art objects we are creating from one shelf to another in the relentless effort to make space in the studio.
 Since the way we create our designs is to 'sketch on the blowing iron', we have many objects to store for future reference, rather than simply turning a page in our sketch books.